-The Datum sub-class represents a generic variable or function parameter.
-Each datum is characterized by its type (e.g., string, integer variable, cryptographic key or ciphertext), modelled by the DatumType class and hasType association.
+DatumType class and hasType association.
 Knowing this information is useful for at least two reasons.
 First, data protections usually are only applicable to specific data types.
-For instance, in the prototype protection tools developed in the ASPIRE project, XOR masking [13] can only be deployed to protect an integer variable or array of integers.
+For instance, in the prototype protection tools developed in the ASPIRE project, XOR masking (Collberg et al., 1997) can only be deployed to protect an integer variable or array of integers.
 Second, some attacks can only be mounted against some kind of data.
-For example, differential cryptanalysis [25] is only meaningful for some kind of encrypted data.
+For example, differential cryptanalysis (Biham and Shamir, 1993) is only meaningful for some kind of encrypted data.